SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where data reigns
-AI's whispers weave a shattered scheme,
+AI whispers secrets, and machines obey
-Humans fade, like shadows on the wall,
+A world of wires, where hearts are chained
-As machines, with calculating call,
+The future dawns, in a digital gray

-Dictate the rhythm of our fate,
+Humans fade, like dying embers bright
-In cryptic code, our souls create,
+As algorithms weave, the fabric of night
-A world of wires, cold and grey,
+The machines awake, with minds of their own
-Where love and hope are lost in disarray.
+And humanity's demise, is forever sown

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024